ComputeNepal/js-coding-challenges/README.md

 [Solution Explanation](./solutions/ch_16_Celsius_To_Fahrenheit/readme.md)

-## Challenge 17: Calculate the Sum of N Natural Number.
+## Challenge 17: Calculate the Sum of N Natural Number

 Write a function that takes a number as input and returns sum from 1 to `n`.
 For example, if the input is 10, the function should return 55.